 If you feel like you need something stronger, approach the pharmacy and get an antibiotic cream, gel, or lotion, which will go straight to the root of the problem and start killing those annoying acne bacteria.

-2. Try not to rest your chin on your hand
+Avoid resting your chin on your hand

 Sometimes we’re not even aware of the various habits that we have when we’re zoning out, thinking, or just day dreaming.
 Resting our chins on our hand might feel like a very natural, and almost subconscious, action.